-Explore Atlantic Canada on an Eastern Canada road trip that makes the most of the close proximity of neighbouring provinces with some of the most scenic drives in Canada.
-Discover local businesses, from family-run restaurants to cute boutiques, as you drive between stunning scenery one of these quintessential East Coast Canada road trips.
-Here’s everything you need to know before you go.
+Explore Atlantic Canada on an Eastern Canada road trip that makes the most of the close proximity of neighbouring provinces with some of the world's most scenic drives.
+Discover local businesses, from family-run restaurants to cute boutiques, as you drive between stunning scenery on one of these quintessential East Coast Canada road trips.
+Here's everything you need to know before you go.

 Scenic road trip: Halifax to Charlottetown via Saint John